Insurance Deductibles: Types, Calculations, and When They're Misapplied

 CEA Deductible Applies to Dwelling Only

-The CEA percentage deductible applies to Coverage A (Dwelling) only.
-If you purchased optional Coverage C (Personal Property), it has its own separate deductible — typically a flat dollar amount between $2,500 and $25,000.
-Coverage D (Loss of Use) has no deductible at all.
+The CEA percentage deductible applies to the dwelling coverage only.
+If you purchased optional personal property coverage, it has its own separate deductible — typically a flat dollar amount between $2,500 and $25,000.
+Loss of Use coverage has no deductible at all.

 Private earthquake carriers like Palomar and GeoVera also use percentage deductibles but may offer lower options (some as low as 2.5%) at higher premium levels.
 If you are shopping for earthquake coverage, the deductible is one of the most important variables to compare.
 For a detailed comparison, see our earthquake insurance guide.